ManasaDeviMalla/OnChip_Dual_RAM/README.md

 RAM 2 are dual RAMs of size 8 × 64 bits each.
 If RAM 2 is in read only mode, then RAM 2 is automatically configured to the write only mode and vice versa.
 The RAM is written row-wise and read column-wise.

+ The ‘switch_bank’ signal, which is the inverted signal of ‘rnw’, configures ram2 in read mode if rnw is high and in write mode if it is low.
+Naturally, rnw configures ram1 in write mode for rnw = 1 and in read mode for rnw = 0.
+The RAM data output ‘do2 or ‘do1’ is registered after a clock cycle delay at the positive edge of ‘clk_sys’.